Creamy fish chowder! With cod, or firm white fish, Yukon Gold potatoes, onions, clam juice, and cream.

 1 Sauté onions in oil and butter, add wine: Heat oil and butter in the bottom of a large pot (6-qt) on medium heat.
 Add the onions and cook until softened, about 5 minutes.

 Add the wine, if using, and turn up the heat, cook, uncovered until the wine reduces by half.
-(If not using wine, add 1/4 cup of water with the clam juice.)
+(If not using wine, add a 1/4 cup of water with the clam juice in the next step.)

 2 Add potatoes, clam juice, spices, then simmer: Add the potatoes, clam juice, bay leaf, thyme, salt and pepper, and Old Bay spice.
 (The potatoes should be just barely covered with the liquid in the pot.
 If not, add water so that they are.)